vandemataram15aug1947/Indirect_Sensor_Based_FOC_of_Three_Phase_ACIM_Using_SVPWM/README.md

 ## Description

-The Inverse Clarke Transform block computes the Inverse Clarke transformation of balanced, two-phase orthogonal components in the stationary αβ reference frame and outputs the balanced, three-phase components in the stationary abc reference frame.
+The Inverse Clarke Transform block computes the Inverse Clarke transformation of balanced, two-phase orthogonal components in the stationary `αβ` reference frame and outputs the balanced, three-phase components in the stationary `abc` reference frame.

-Alternatively, the block can compute Inverse Clarke transformation of the components α, β, and 0 to output the three-phase components a, b, and c.
+Alternatively, the block can compute Inverse Clarke transformation of the components `α, β`, and `0` to output the three-phase components `a, b`, and `c`.

 For a balanced system, the zero component is equal to zero.

 Use the **Number of inputs** parameter to use either two or three inputs.

-The block accepts the α-β axis components as inputs and outputs the corresponding three-phase signals, where the phase-a axis aligns with the α-axis.
+The block accepts the `α-β` axis components as inputs and outputs the corresponding three-phase signals, where the phase-`a` axis aligns with the `α`-axis.

-* The α and β input components in the αβ reference frame.
+* The `α` and `β` input components in the `αβ` reference frame.

 <p align="center">
   <img src="https://github.com/vandemataram15aug1947/Indirect_Sensor_Based_FOC_of_Three_Phase_ACIM_Using_SVPWM/blob/88d267bc8549baf1331a0f4b34dad696946cbcbf/Inverse%20Clarke%20Transformation/The%20Alpha%20and%20Beta%20Input%20Components%20in%20the%20AlphaBeta%20%20Reference%20Frame.png" width="200">